alpeykov/selenium-nunit/README.md

 7. **Logout**
    - Description: Logout from the current user.
    - Expected Outcome: User is logged out.

-8.**Login**
+8. **Login**
    - Description: Logs in with the recently created user.
    - Expected Outcome: The user is successfully logged in.